Apply Today!Summer Camps

 Are you a rising high school junior living in South Carolina?
 Do you want to do your schoolwork from home?
 Do you excel at online learning?
 Are you interested in receiving a high-level STEM foundation from faculty who are experts in their fields and, more importantly, caring teachers?
 If you answered yes to these questions, then this program is for you!

 Classes in this program will be taught synchronously for a small cohort of students.
-GSSM faculty teach all classes in the program—our faculty are experts in their fields (over 90% have PhDs in their subject area), but more importantly we care about teaching and care about the success of all our students.
+GSSM faculty teach all courses in the program—our faculty are experts in their fields (over 90% have PhDs in their subject area), but more importantly, we care about teaching and care about the success of all our students.

 All students in this program will take biology, chemistry, English, US history, and math as juniors.
 Juniors will take either Pre-Calculus or Calculus I for their math class—placement will depend on students’ mathematical background.
 As seniors, students will take computer science, engineering, English, math (Calculus I or Calculus II), and physics.
 Pre-Calculus and engineering will be offered at the honors level.
 All other classes will be offered as AP or dual-enrolled classes.

 If students have not met SC diploma requirements that are not part of this program (for example, PE, economics, US government), we will work with the student to complete the requirement during the school year or during the summer.

 If students want to enroll in classes beyond the SC diploma requirements that are not part of this program (for example additional years of foreign language), then we will work with the student to see if it is possible to add those additional classes to the students’ existing workload.
 These classes will most likely be offered through Virtual SC.